Tobbylab/Automate-Responsive-Action-/README.md

 <img width="2436" alt="Image" src="https://github.com/user-attachments/assets/3fd59b32-e336-49a1-96ce-b6805d3cdd8d" />

-An attacker is on the internet essentially scanning and finds test machine has the right credentials and successful authenticates, then generates a Splunk alert ( i will be sending telemetry from test machine to Splunk server)
+An external attacker scans the internet and discovers the test machine .
+Upon identifying valid credentials the attacker successfully authenicates .This activity triggers a Splunk alert , as telemetry from the test machine is being sent to the Splunk Server
 Then Splunk send a notification to slack ( indicating something has happened)

 Will also trigger a plaaybook to Shuffle which will also send an email notification to Soc Analyst asking if they want to Disable users.

 If Soc Analyst say No nothing will be done